MarkoM91/htmlcss-hubspot/README.md

 # htmlcss-hubspot

-htmlcss-hubspot is a responsive copy of Hubspot Homepage
+htmlcss-hubspot is a responsive clone of Hubspot Homepage

 ## Technologies Used:

 HTML/CSS

-## Project Screenshots
+## Project's Screenshots